Amazon’s market share of the U.S. e-commerce market hit %52.4 in 2019.

 Amazon’s pricing algorithm goes beyond human capabilities.
 It brings machine learning, artificial intelligence, and big data analytics into play.

 As the first step, the company collects and analyzes big data, estimates future demand, and predicts future trends with the help of machine learning and AI technologies.

 With the knowledge they’ve obtained from analytics, the in-house pricing engine makes millions of price changes in a day.
 On average, a product’s price changes every ten minutes.

 Perhaps you’ve noticed that the company sells some of its products at a loss.
-In those cases, they cover the loss by cross-sells, up-sells, or the future purchases of customers they lure in with below-average prices.
+In those cases, they cover the loss using cross-sells, up-sells, or the additional purchases of customers they’ve lured in with below-average prices.

 Even if the newly converted customers don’t purchase a profitable product at first, they eventually become loyal customers because of the seamless shopping experience they enjoy.

 Analyze customer behavior

 An essential source of knowledge when making pricing decisions is customer behavior.
 Since Amazon has more data than any other retailer, the results they obtain from an analysis is far more accurate than others’.

 Now, think of a world that you can define your buyer personas and accurately estimate what they will need in the future.
 Let’s picture that together.

 Say, one of your buyer personas is C level executives of the silicon valley.
 Next month, Apple releases its latest iWatch, which has the most advanced hologram technology.
 It can visualize the files that users have on other Apple devices so that business people can work anywhere and anytime.